jmstacey/pi-openwebui-bridge/README.md

 - Start a session in Pi and continue your session in Open WebUI.
 - Start a chat in Open WebUI and run it with Pi on the backend.
 - Pi sessions synced to Open WebUI and back as you would expect.
-- Access Pi loop, extensions, skills, providers, loops.
+- Access Pi's extensions, skills, providers, loop... all from Open WebUI.
-- Use Open WebUI Functions and UI.
-Example: mermaid diagrams.
+- Use Open WebUI Functions and Tools with your session backed in Pi.
-- Use Pi tooling from Open WebUI.
 - Delete a session in Pi and it gets deleted from Open WebUI.
 - Delete a Pi-backed chat from Open WebUI and its session file gets deleted on your computer.